 A SETHOST connection to the host computer is known as a session.
 You can have as many as four sessions at one time.
 The sessions can be on different hosts or the same host.
 You can log in to any host in your network on which you have an account.

-The following sections describe how to:
+The following sections describe:

-- Start SETHOST
+- Starting SETHOST

-- Set up SETHOST sessions
+- Setting up SETHOST sessions

-- Select and switch between sessions
+- Selecting and switch between sessions

-- Suspend SETHOST and return to the DOS prompt
+- Suspending SETHOST and returning to the DOS prompt

-- Get help
+- Getting help